 Jasper National Park in a wheelchair

 After three beautiful days in Banff and Lake Louise, we left Banff National Park behind.
 We decided to take a short detour to Lake Emerald in Yoho National Park before continuing our journey to Jasper along the Icefields Parkway, which is an adventure on its own.

-First things first: Almost all of the sights we visited were wheelchair-accessible.
-Furthermore, the viewing areas all have handicap parking as well as wheelchair-accessible restrooms.
-There are also some wheelchair-friendly trails like the paved section of the Mary Schäffer Loop, Maligne Lake, Lake Annette Loop, and Pyramid Isle in Pyramid Lake.
+First things first: Almost all of the sights we visited were entirely wheelchair-accessible.
+Furthermore, the viewing areas all have handicapped parking as well as wheelchair-accessible restrooms.
+There are also a few wheelchair-friendly trails, like the paved section of the Mary Schaffer Loop, Maligne Lake, Lake Annette Loop, and Pyramid Isle in Pyramid Lake.

 Columbia Icefield Visitor Center